Philip Stanhope, 4th Earl of Chesterfield: Political career

-In 1733, Lord Chesterfield married Melusina von der Schulenberg, the Countess of Walsingham, who was the illegitimate daughter of the late King George I and his mistress, the Duchess of Kendal.
-After recuperating from his illness, Chesterfield resumed his seat in the House of Lords, of which he was now one of the acknowledged leaders.
-He supported the ministry and leadership of Robert Walpole, the de facto prime minister but withheld the blind fealty that Walpole preferred of his followers.
-Lord Chesterfield strongly opposed the Excise Bill, the Whig Party leader's favourite measure, in the House of Lords, and his brothers argued against it in the House of Commons.
-Even though Walpole eventually succumbed to the political fury and abandoned the measure, Chesterfield was summarily dismissed from his stewardship.
+In 1733, Chesterfield married Melusina von der Schulenberg, the Countess of Walsingham, who was the illegitimate daughter of Melusine von der Schulenburg, Duchess of Kendal by George I. After recuperating from his illness, Chesterfield resumed his seat in the House of Lords, where he was now one of the acknowledged leaders.
+He supported the ministry and leadership of Robert Walpole, but withheld the blind fealty that Walpole preferred of his followers.
+Lord Chesterfield strongly opposed the Excise Bill, the Whig Party leader's measure, in the House of Lords, and his brothers also argued against it in the House of Commons.
+Even though Walpole eventually succumbed to the political opposition to the bill and abandoned the measure, Chesterfield was summarily dismissed from his stewardship.
 For the next two years, he led the opposition in the Upper House to effect Walpole's downfall.
-During that time, he resided in Grosvenor Square and got involved in the creation of a new London charity called the Foundling Hospital for which he was a founding governor.
+During that time, he resided in Grosvenor Square and became involved in the creation of a new charity called the Foundling Hospital of which he was a founding governor.

-In 1741, he signed the protest for Walpole's dismissal and went abroad on account of his health; after visiting Voltaire in Brussels, Lord Chesterfield went to Paris where he associated with writers and men of letters, including Crebillon the Younger, Fontenelle and Montesquieu.
+In 1741, Chesterfield signed the protest calling for Walpole's dismissal and then went abroad on account of his health; after visiting Voltaire in Brussels, he went to Paris where he associated with writers and men of letters, including Crebillon the Younger, Fontenelle and Montesquieu.
 In 1742, Walpole's fall from political power was complete, but although he and his administration had been overthrown in no small part by Chesterfield's efforts, the new ministry did not count Chesterfield either in its ranks or among its supporters.
-He remained in opposition and distinguished himself by the courtly bitterness of his attacks on King George II, who learned to hate him violently.
+He remained in opposition and distinguished himself by the courtly bitterness of his attacks on George II, who began to hate him violently.

-In 1743, Chesterfield began writing under the name of "Jeffrey Broadbottom" for pamphlets and a new journal, Old England; or, the Constitutional Journal, which appeared with quick circulation (broad bottom being a term for a government with cross-party appeal).
-A number of pamphlets, in some of which Chesterfield had the help of Edmund Waller, followed.
-His energetic campaign against George II and his government won the gratitude of the Dowager Duchess of Marlborough, who left him £20,000 as a mark of her appreciation.
+In 1743, Chesterfield began writing under the name of "Jeffrey Broadbottom" for pamphlets and a new journal, Old England; or, the Constitutional Journal, which appeared (broad bottom being a term for a government with cross-party appeal).
+In parallel with the journal, Chesterfield and George Bubb Dodington also patronised paired opposition histories: William Guthrie’s A General History of England (planned to 1688) and James Ralph’s The History of England, During the Reigns of King William, Queen Anne, and King George I (1744–46).

+A number of pamphlets, with which Chesterfield had the help of Edmund Waller, followed.
+His energetic campaign against the King and his government won the gratitude of the Dowager Duchess of Marlborough, who left him £20,000 as a mark of her appreciation.
 In 1744, the King was compelled to abandon Lord Carteret, the successor to Walpole, and the coalition for a "Broad Bottom" party, led by Chesterfield and Pitt, came into office in coalition with the Pelhams.